2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Impact

 Breast cancer patients in South Africa face significantly different outcomes compared to those in resource-abundant countries, including lower survival rates and higher rates of recurrence of cancer.
 One promising approach to improve these outcomes is implementing de-escalation strategies in patients with early-stage, low-risk breast cancer.
-De-escalation, or appropriately reducing the amount of treatment that patients receive, has been shown to be safe and effective in high-income countries.
-The benefits are two-fold: de-escalation can minimize patients’ exposure to unnecessary treatment-related side effects and free up medical resources that are needed for more critical interventions needed for those who have more aggressive cancer.
+Treatment de-escalation in patients with low-risk breast cancer has been shown to be safe and effective in high-income countries.
+The benefits are two-fold: de-escalation can minimize patients’ exposure to unnecessary treatment-related side effects and free up medical resources that are needed for those who have more aggressive cancer.

 What’s Next